Arokia-Bhavya/AwsSA/README.md

 - soft limit 5 VPCs per region.min size /28 and max size /16 since VPCs are private IP addresses has to be in private range
 - private ranges are 10.0.0.0/8 (big networks),172.16.0.0/12(default VPC),192.168.0.0/16(home networks)
 - In a subnet,5 IP address are reserved for eg:- 10.0.0.0/24 10.0.0.1(network address),10.0.0.1(default vpc router),10.0.0.2(amazon provided DNS),10.0.0.3(reserved for AWS future use),10.0.0.255(broadcast)
+- Bastion host is from public subnet to ssh to private subnet for administrative purposes
+- NAT instances from private subnets to connect to internet.must have elastic IP attached to it.NAT instance has to be created from AMI
+- NAT Gateway works for the same puporse but differently.Private subnet->NATGW->IGW.It s restricted to one AZ at a time.

+## More Solution Architectures
+- Event processing architectures involves services like SQS,SNS and lambda
+- S3 events can be used with eventbridge to send to different AWS services
+- Cloudfront does caching at frontend,APIGateway too has caching w.r.t region.Lambda,EC2 instance doesnt have caching.
+- DAX,Memcached,Redis are in memory ones
+- NACL has deny rule.security group doesnt have deny but can allow certain IPs.optional firewall installed at instance s feasible as well.
+- Network load balancer doesnt have security group and connection termination
+- ALB + WAF(web application firewall) costly but can filter IPs
+- Highly available Ec2 instanse is possible by creating EC2 instance using elasticIP,cloudwatch metric and lambda
+- EC2 instance+elasticIP+EC2 userdata+ASG as well as EC2 instance+elasticIP+EBS+ASG
+- AWS Direct connect move GB/s of data.Snowball & SnowMobile move PB of data.AWS Datasync move large amount of data between on premise and S3
+- EC2 enhanced networking by ENA upto 100 Gbps and Intel 82599 VF upto 10 Gbps.elastic fabric adapter works for linux only
+- Network storage by S3,EFS,FSx for lustre
+- AWS paralel cluster automate creation of VPC,subnet,cluster,instance types.can enable EFA

+## Other Services
+- Cloudformation Template provides infrastructure as a service
+- SES inbound and outbound e-mails.usecases are transactional,marketing and bulk  e-mail communication.
+- Amazon pinpoint 2 way communication like SMS.run campaigns by sending bulk transactional SMS.
+- in SNS and SES application is responsible for message format,delivery and schedule whereas in pinpoint itself s responsible of it
+- SSM session manager allows you to start a secure shell on your EC2 and on premises server.without SSH keys and security group for port 22
+- Run command,Patch Manager,maintenance windows,automation with maintenance and run are other services of SSM
+- cost explorer visualize,understand,manage AWS costs.Reports like monthly,resource level,savings plan alternatives for reserved instances,forecast
+- elastic transcoder is used to convert media files stored in S3 into other media formats required by consumer playback devices
+- AWS batch fully managed batch processing at any scale.batch jobs are defined as docker images run on ECS
+- Appflow integration service that enables to transfer data from software as a application and AWS.sources can be servicenow,slack,Zendesk whereas destinations can be amazon S3,redshift.frequency can sceduled or on demand.data transformation like filtering and validation.it canbe encrypted over the public or private link

 ## White Papers
 - 6 pillars are operational excellence,security,reliability,performance effiency,cost optimization and sustainability
 - AWS Well-Architected Tool (AWS WA Tool) is a service in the cloud that provides a consistent process for measuring your architecture using AWS best practices.
 - In addition to AWS best practices, you can use custom lenses to measure your workload using your own best practices.
+- AWS Trusted Advisor provides recommendations that help you follow AWS best practices.
+It evaluates your account by using checks.
+These checks identify ways to optimize your AWS infrastructure, improve security and performance, reduce costs, and monitor service quotas.